What Is a Marriage-Based Green Card?

 Step 3: Consular Processing

 Once NVC receives all required documents, the applicant will be notified that their case is “documentarily qualified” and the file will move to the U.S. embassy or consulate abroad where the spouse resides, and an interview will be scheduled.
 The spouse must attend the immigrant visa interview and bring original documents for consular review.
 After the interview, the spouse will be notified if the visa has been approved.
 If approved, the spouse will receive his/her passport and U.S. visa by courier service.
-The spouse may then pay the Immigrant Fee online, and must travel to the U.S. within 90 days of receiving his or her immigrant visa.

 If the marriage is less than two years old at time of the consular interview, you (the beneficiary) will receive a 2-year conditional green card.
 You must apply for removal of conditions within 90 days prior to the expiration of your green card.